ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 For instance, if a Signed Statement is frequently updated, and it is important for Verifiers to always consider the latest version, Issuers may use the `sequence_no` or `issuer_ts` attributes.

 Once all the Envelope headers are set, an Issuer MUST use a standard COSE implementation to produce an appropriately serialized Signed Statement (the SCITT tag of `COSE_Sign1_Tagged` is outside the scope of COSE, and used to indicate that a signed object is a Signed Statement).

-## Registering Signed Statements

-The same Signed Statement may be independently registered in multiple Transparency Services.
-To register a Signed Statement, the service performs the following steps:

-1. **Client authentication:** This is implementation-specific and MAY be unrelated to the Issuer identity.
-Signed Statements may be registered by a different party than their Issuer.
-1. **Issuer identification:** The Transparency Service MUST store evidence of the DID resolution for the Issuer protected header of the Envelope and the resolved key manifest at the time of Registration for auditing.
-This MAY require that the service resolves the Issuer DID and record the resulting document, or rely on a cache of recent resolutions.
-1. **Envelope signature verification:** As described in COSE signature, using the signature algorithm and verification key of the Issuer DID document
-1. **Envelope validation:** The service MUST check that the Envelope includes a Statement payload and the protected headers listed above
-The service MAY additionally verify the Statement payload format and content.
-1. **Apply Registration Policy:** for named policies, the Transparency Service must check that the required Registration info attributes are present in the Envelope and apply the check described in Table 1.
-A Transparency Service MUST reject Signed Statements that contain an attribute used for a named policy that is not enforced by the service.
-Custom Signed Statements are evaluated given the current Registry state and the entire Envelope, and MAY use information contained in the attributes of named policies.
-1. Commit (register) the new Signed Statement to the Registry
-1. Sign and return the Receipt

-The last two steps MAY be shared between a batch of Signed Statements recorded in the Registry.

-A Transparency Service MUST ensure that a Signed Statement is registered before releasing its Receipt, so that it can always back up the Receipt by releasing the corresponding entry (the now Transparent Statement) in the Registry.
-Conversely, the service MAY re-issue Receipts for the Registry content, for instance after a transient fault during Signed Statement Registration.

 ## Validation of Transparent Statements